-9. Detailed Analysis of How to Meet the Prong Test Three for National Interest Waiver Petition
+9. Detailed Analysis of How to Meet the Third Prong Test for National Interest Waiver Petition

 The third prong of EB2 National Interest Waiver petition is the difficult requirement to satisfy.
 It is also the key requirement for an successful National Interest Waiver petition approval.
 The petitioner needs to prove that the benefit of the alien's work outweighs the national interest of protecting U.S. workers in the DOL's Labor Certification process.

 Therefore, the alien applicants should prove that it would be adverse to the U.S. national interest if they were unable to continue working in their field in United States without the National Interest Waiver approval.
 To argue the alien's continued presence in the United States is in the U.S. national interest, the considerations may include:

 - The alien applicant plays a critical role in a project, and it would be unable to continue the project without the alien's contribution.

 - A specific area of scientific advancement would be hindered without the alien's continued presence in the United States.

 - A U.S. national goal be compromised without the alien's continued presence in the United States.

 More specifically, this requirement of National Interest can be elaborated by USCIS as "the alien must clearly present a significant benefit to the field of endeavor" and must establish that there has been "some degree of influence on the field as a whole."
 Thus, the EB2 National Interest Waiver applicants need to show that they have influenced their field of endeavor, which can be shown through any recognition your work has received and the following documents: